NewAlexandria/leadership_readme/agile-planning-practices.md

 # Stages of Planning, Delivery, and Operationalization

+## Product and Engineering

 The concise chartering process focuses on Product planning, Engineering, and Release:

 ![](assets/agile-stages-product-dev.png)

+## Whole-Company

-[Charter Types](agile-charter-types.md) stand as the granular versions of broader phases of work that go on within the lifecycle of corporate planning.
+[Charter Types](agile-charter-types.md) stand as the granular versions of broader phases of work that go on within *the whole lifecycle of corporate planning*.
 These phases can overlap.
 The current consideration of these looks like this:

 ![](assets/agile-stages-cross-business.png)

+### Glossary

 * A dash '-' is minimal involvement, such as gut-checks about scope changes, etc.
 * Release and Rollout is sometime called Launch